-To the extent that Customers do not pay for their electric service, LIPA will not be able to collect 2015 Restructuring Charges from these Customers.
+To the extent that Customers do not pay for their electric service, LIPA will not be able to collect 2022 Restructuring Charges from these Customers.
 HEFPA provides some limitations on the Authority's right to terminate service of Customers who fail to pay their bills.
-Historical rates of non-payment are included in the
+Historical rates of non-payment are included in the calculations of the 2022 Restructuring Charges, but increases in the rates of non-payment would reduce the Charge Collections of 2022 Restructuring Charges until such 2022 Restructuring Charges are adjusted.
+See "RECENT DEVELOPMENTS - Impacts from the Coronavirus and COVID-19 Pandemic" above.

-The Servicer's Indemnification Obligations Under the Servicing Agreement are Limited and Might Not Be Sufficient to Protect the Investments in the 2015 Restructuring Bonds
+The Servicer's Indemnification Obligations Under the Servicing Agreement are Limited and Might Not Be Sufficient to Protect the Investments in the 2022 Restructuring Bonds

 The Servicer is obligated under the Servicing Agreement to indemnify the Issuer and the Trustee (for itself and on behalf of the Holders) only in limited circumstances.
 See "THE SERVICING AGREEMENT-Servicer Will Indemnify Issuer in Limited Circumstances."
-Neither the Trustee nor the Holders will have the right to accelerate payments on the 2015 Restructuring Bonds as a result of a breach under the Servicing Agreement, absent an event of default under the Indenture as described in "THE INDENTURE-Events of Default."
+Neither the Trustee nor the Holders will have the right to accelerate payments on the 2022 Restructuring Bonds as a result of a breach under the Servicing Agreement, absent an event of default under the Indenture as described in "THE INDENTURE-Events of Default."
 If the Servicer incurs indemnification obligations, it is not clear where such obligations would rank with other Servicer obligations.
 Furthermore, the Servicer might not have sufficient funds available to satisfy its indemnification obligations under the Servicing Agreement.
 The Servicer would get funds to pay indemnification obligations from the T&D System rates and other charges.
-In the event of substantial Servicer indemnification obligations, payments on the 2015 Restructuring Bonds might be delayed or reduced.
+In the event of substantial Servicer indemnification obligations, payments on the 2022 Restructuring Bonds might be delayed or reduced.

-Delinquent or Partial Payments of Customer Bills May Make Principal Payments on the 2015 Restructuring Bonds Occur Later than Expected
+Delinquent or Partial Payments of Customer Bills May Make Principal Payments on the 2022 Restructuring Bonds Occur Later than Expected

-The amount and the rate of collection of the 2015 Restructuring Charges, together with the related 2015 Restructuring Charge adjustments, will impact whether there is a delay in the scheduled repayments of 2015 Restructuring Bond principal.
-If the 2015 Restructuring Charges are collected at a slower rate than expected, the Servicer might have to request adjustments of the 2015 Restructuring Charges.
-If those adjustments are not timely and accurate, there may be a delay in payments of principal and interest and a decrease in the value of the 2015 Restructuring Bonds.
+The amount and the rate of collection of the 2022 Restructuring Charges, together with the related 2022 Restructuring Charge adjustments, will impact whether there is a delay in the scheduled repayments of 2022 Restructuring Bond principal.
+If the 2022 Restructuring Charges are collected at a slower rate than expected, the Servicer might have to request adjustments of the 2022 Restructuring Charges.
+If those adjustments are not timely and accurate, there may be a delay in payments of principal and interest and a decrease in the value of the 2022 Restructuring Bonds.

-Storm Damage to LIPA's Operations Could Impair Payment of the 2015 Restructuring Bonds
+Storm Damage to LIPA's Operations Could Impair Payment of the 2022 Restructuring Bonds

 The Service Area experiences seasonal conditions typical of the northeast United States.
 Summers are usually hot with high temperatures in excess of 90°F. Winters include snow and icing conditions that can be damaging to overhead power lines.
 In addition, the Service Area experiences severe storms, including hurricanes, which can be particularly damaging due to Long Island's coastal location.
-LIPA's operations were impacted by Superstorm Sandy in 2012, disrupting LIPA's operations.
+LIPA's operations have been disrupted by severe weather several times recently.
 Future storms could have similar or more drastic effects.
 Transmission and/or distribution and generation facilities could be damaged or destroyed and usage of electricity could be interrupted temporarily, reducing the Charge Collections.
-There could be longer-lasting weather-related adverse effects on residential and commercial development and economic activity among the Customers, which could cause the 2015 Restructuring Charge to be greater than expected as a percentage of Base Rate Revenues.
+There could be longer-lasting weather-related adverse effects on residential and commercial development and economic activity among the Customers, which could cause the 2022 Restructuring Charge to be greater than expected as a percentage of Base Rate Revenues.
 Legislative action adverse to the Holders might be taken in response, and such legislation, if challenged as violative of the State Pledge, might be defended on the basis of public necessity.